 I take 5-10 minutes each Sunday to meal plan for the next 1-2 weeks.
 Not only does this simplify my days since I don’t need to figure out what to each day, but I am a better steward of our leftovers.
 At the same time that I meal plan, I talk to Alexa (see above) and add whatever I need from the grocery store.

 For too long, I got out of the habit of writing down my to-do list/goals for each day.
 When our kids were younger, I was very disciplined about it.
-After free-wheeling it for too long, I am getting back into that habit, making for more orderly/simpler days.
+After free-wheeling it for too long, I am returning to that habit, making for more orderly/simpler days.
 And, not for nothing, but checking things off is mighty rewarding!

 It’s pretty simple, the less stuff you have, the less stuff you need to tend to!
-Reduce the superfluous and unappealing, and free space in your home and your mind.
+Reduce the superfluous, unappealing to free space in your home and mind.
 Clutter has been proven to increase our stress by filling our minds with excess stimuli.
 Additionally, clutter distracts us from what is important and causes frustration when we can’t find what is important.

 Simplify your life by tackling it.
-Join the 6-week Declutter Challenge to help you reduce the clutter in your home.
+Join the 6-week Declutter Challenge to help reduce your home’s clutter.
 Each week you will receive tips and a checklist specific to certain areas of your home.

 While you are decluttering, check out your closet.
 Do you find that you wear only a fraction of the clothes in your closet regularly?
-Before I had my ‘aha’ moment, I was guilty of filling my closet with clothes I thought I would wear, but then ended up not wearing.
+Before my ‘aha’ moment, I was guilty of filling my closet with clothes I thought I would wear but ended up not wearing them.